jxcodes/yellicode-java-extension/readme.md

 The second overload accepts a [class](https://www.yellicode.com/docs/api/model/class) instance from a Yellicode model and accepts an optional `ClassOptions` object to control code generation (internally, the Yellicode class is transformed to a `ClassDefinition`).
+## Examples
+_Note: Check out the [examples directory](https://github.com/jxcodes/yellicode-java-extension/tree/main/examples) in the project repository for some working examples._
 ### Example using a Java code definition

-This sample creates a simple Java definition of a _Task_ class, which is then provided to the `JavaWriter`.
+This sample creates a simple Java definition of a _HelloWold_ class, which is then provided to the `JavaWriter`.
 You would typically create this definition from another structure (your own JSON model, using the 'model' parameter).

 ```ts